Published May 16, 2017 | Updated April 22, 2020

 Giving the Benchmark a little twist

 By design, the OWASP Benchmark considers every vulnerability equally, is that fair?
-Well OWASP itself has their famous OWASP Top 10 project in an effort to prioritize security vulnerabilities.
+Well OWASP itself has its famous OWASP Top 10 project in an effort to prioritize security vulnerabilities.
 What happens if we put together the Top 10 with the Benchmark?

 The Benchmark has all the test cases classified by vulnerability type and these mapped to correspondent CWEs.
 Here is the classification and the mapping.